JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Connect to Qodana Cloud
 {id="ide-plugin-connect-cloud"}

-You can connect to Qodana Cloud to be able to synchronize your local project with the [project](cloud-projects.xml) reports uploaded to Qodana Cloud.
+You can connect to Qodana Cloud and synchronize your local project with the [project](cloud-projects.xml) reports already uploaded to Qodana Cloud.

 <procedure>
    <step>